-Federal regulations specify how Marietta College must determine the amount of Title IV program assistance that you earn if you withdraw from school.
-The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Direct Loans, Direct PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs).
+Federal regulations specify how Marietta College must determine the amount of Title IV program assistance you earn if you withdraw from school.
+The Title IV programs that are covered by this law are:

 Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
 If you withdraw during your payment period or period of enrollment, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
-If you received (or Marietta College or your parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
+If you received (or Marietta College or your parent received on your behalf) less assistance than the amount you earned, you may receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.

 If the College grants a refund, some of the financial aid might be required to be returned to the provider.
 It is possible to lose all of the financial aid offered for that term.
 If the financial aid package includes federal financial aid, the College will follow the federal refund policy for federal funds.
 The Marietta College refund policy will be followed for all non-federal funds.
-The student may be responsible to repay to the aid provider the difference between what has been earned in financial aid (based on length of enrollment in the term of withdrawal) and what the school has returned to the provider.
+The student may be responsible to repay the aid provider the difference between what has been earned in financial aid (based on length of enrollment in the withdrawal term) and what the school has returned to the provider.

 Example of a Return to Title IV Calculation

-An undergraduate student withdraws from classes 53 days after fall semester begins.
-Fall semester is 100 days total in length.
+An undergraduate student withdraws from classes 53 days after the fall semester begins.
+The fall semester is 100 days total in length.
 The earned aid percentage is 53% (53/100).
 So, the unearned aid percentage is 47% (100% - 53%).
 The student received a total of $6727.50 in Title IV aid.

 Total unearned aid that must be returned equals 47% x $6727.50 = $3565.58

 Refunds to the following financial aid program accounts will be calculated according to published federal and state regulations.
-Repayments are credited to accounts and funds must be returned in the following order:
+Repayments are credited to accounts, and funds must be returned in the following order:

 1. Federal Unsubsidized Direct loans